asweigart/PyGetWindow/README.md

 A simple, cross-platform module for obtaining GUI information on and controlling application's windows.

 Still under development.
-Currently only Windows platofrm is fully implemented, while Linux and MacOS platforms are in a Preliminary/Experimental status.
+Currently only the Windows platform is implemented.
 If you want to help contribute, please contact al@inventwithpython.com!

 Install